Jordyn McDonald named Citizens Bank Athlete of the Week

 Obituaries

-Janell Grider, 66, of Science Hill, passed away Sunday, May 8, 2022 at her residence.
+Linda Jones, 69, of Eubank, passed away Sunday, May 15, 2022.
 Arrangements are pending and will be announced later by Morris & Hislope Funeral Home.
 Condolences may be expressed to the family at: www.morrisandhislope.com.

-Mr. Richard Raymond Morrow, age 82, husband of Janice, former Wayne Co.
-Circuit Clerk, died Friday, Funeral Tuesday, 11 a.m.
-New's Monticello.
-Visit 5-8 Monday.
-ONLINE CONDOLENCES & INFO AT www.news-monticello.com.

 Most Popular